opichon/propel-s3object-behavior/README.md

 ### Uploading a file

 This is typically done via a form that would contain a file input widget.
 When the form is submitted, set the `originalFilename` and `pathname` properties of the object instance being edited, using the values obtained form the uploaded file.
 Then save the object instance.
-You mst, of course, first obtain an instance of `S3ObjectManager` and set it on the object.
+As indicated above, you must first obtain an instance of `S3ObjectManager` and set it on the object.

 ```php
 $document_manager = /* see above */;